sano-m38/portfoliowebsite/README.md

 # Project tasks
-.
-Design a professional portfolio website using html, css, js and bootstrap .
-Host the website online using github
+Design a professional portfolio website using html, css, js and bootstrap.
+Host the website online using github.
-.
-Ensure that there are no errors on the website
+Ensure that there are no errors on the website.
-.
-Optimise the website for performance
-.
-Carry our SEO for the website

 # How did I do it ?
 1. Homepage section